주메뉴 바로가기 본문으로 바로가기

 Why Your Business Report Fails Before Page Two

 Many professionals treat this section as a simple introduction.
 But decision-makers use this first slide to determine whether the dozens of pages ahead are worth their attention at all.
-The first slide is not the entrance to your report — it is where the outcome is decided.
+The first slide is not simply the entrance to your report — it sets the direction for everything that follows.

 Listing Symptoms Is Not the Same as Defining the Problem